useflyyer/flyyer-docs/docs/libraries.md

   * Wordpress — [github.com/useflyyer/flyyer-wp](https://github.com/useflyyer/flyyer-wp)

 :::note
-These libraries are for composing and formatting parameters into Flayyer URLs, **not for creating Flayyer projects**.
+These libraries are for composing and formatting parameters into Flyyer URLs, **not for creating Flyyer projects**.
 To create a project go to [Getting started](./getting-started.md).
 :::